jayurbain/CarND-Vehicle-Detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-See above section ("Show some examples of test images").
+See above section "Show some examples of test images".